Braun-Benedikt/mtg-ocr-sorter/README.md

 *   Integration with a Raspberry Pi and a physical card sorting machine.
 *   Development of `main.py` as the primary application interface.
 *   Improved error handling and configuration options.

-## Contributing
-Contributions are welcome!
-Please feel free to submit pull requests or open issues for any bugs or feature suggestions.